WordPress XML-RPC is a system designed to make it easy for other systems to communicate with a WP site.

 There’s no doubt about it, XML-RPC is a major API component of a WordPress site and depending on how your site is structured you may be using it and not even know.
 An example of this is the JetPack plugin (at the time of writing) that uses the XML-RPC API extensively.

 One of its features is the ability to send multiple commands using a single HTTP request.
 Handy, but not really when one of those commands could be a login authentication.

 This means that with a single web request, an attacker can try hundreds of login username/password combinations.
-There’s no good reason to leave this attack vector lying open unless we really need to.
+There isn’t any real-world application of such a feature for most of us.
+So there’s no good reason to leave this attack vector lying open unless we really need to.

 Can you disable XML-RPC?

 It’s technically possibly to disable it.
 But before you set about doing that, you need to determine if your site uses it or not (see later on under the section with disabling XML-RPC using Shield)